-Trigger point injections are performed to relieve knotted muscles called trigger points.
-In the TPI procedure, a small needle is inserted into the patient’s problem area.
+What are trigger point injections?
+Trigger point therapy is performed to relieve knotted muscles called trigger points.
+In the TPI procedure, a small needle is inserted into the patient’s problem area, typically where knots in muscles are severe.
 The injection contains a local anesthetic, saline, and an anti-inflammatory medication.
 With the injection, the trigger point is made inactive and pain is alleviated.
 Usually, a brief course of treatment will result in sustained relief.
 Injections usually take just a few minutes, and several sites may be injected in one visit.
 If a patient has an allergy to a certain drug, a dry-needle technique (involving no medications) can be used.

 A joint injection is a procedure in which a medication or substance is introduced into a joint by a syringe and needle under sterile conditions.
-The purpose of the injection is to relieve pain and improve joint function.
+The purpose of the injection, and trigger point release techniques, is to relieve pain and improve joint function.
 We use different substances for different purposes, and your options will be discussed with you on your first visit.